-The main difference between High-level Data Link Control (HDLC) and Point-to-Point Protocol (PPP) is that High-level Data Link Control is bit oriented protocol, on the other hand Point-to-Point Protocol is the byte oriented protocol.
+The main difference between High-level Data Link Control (HDLC) and Point-to-Point Protocol (PPP) is that High-level Data Link Control is the bit-oriented protocol, on the other hand, Point-to-Point Protocol is the byte-oriented protocol.

 Another difference between HDLC and PPP is that HDLC is implemented by Point-to-point configuration and also multi-point configurations on the other hand While PPP is implemented by Point-to-Point configuration only.

 Let’s see that difference between HDLC and PPP:

 |1.||HDLC stands for High-level Data Link Control.||PPP stands for Point-to-Point Protocol.|

 |2.||HDLC is a bit oriented protocol.||PPP is a byte oriented protocol.|

 |3.||HDLC is implemented by Point-to-point configuration and also multi-point configurations.||PPP is implemented by Point-to-Point configuration only.|

 |4.||Dynamic addressing is not offered by HDLC.||While in this Dynamic addressing is offered.|